-This button turns printer power ON and OFF.
+This button turns the printer power ON and OFF.

-Power ON Press the POWER button (on the right-rear of the printer).
+Power ON Press the POWER button (located on the right rear of the printer).
 The printer will power up.
-The STATUS Indicator light turns Amber when the printer performs self-diagnostics, configuration checks, and integration of optional components.
-These will take several seconds to complete.
-The STATUS Indicator will turn Solid Green-or Flashing Green-indicating the printer is ready for normal print operations.
-Power OFF / Shutdown Press the POWER button (on the right side of the printer).
+The STATUS Indicator light turns amber when the printer performs self-diagnostics, configuration checks, and integration of optional components.
+This process will take several seconds to complete.
+The STATUS Indicator will turn solid green-or flashing green-indicating the printer is ready for normal print operations.
+Power OFF / Shutdown Press the POWER button (on the right rear of the printer).
 The printer will turn OFF.